 This set of pickups take you back to 1951, but without the hum and issues of that era.
 Fender recreated this set of Nocaster pickups for players that appreciate that very particular vintage tone and want to have it on their Teles today.

-These pickups feature enamel-coated magnet wire, Alnico III magnets, flat pole pieces, tin-plated copper base plate and cloth output wire.
-To top it off, these pickups were hand-wound to guarantee the best quality.
+These pickups feature enamel-coated magnet wire, Alnico III magnets, flat pole pieces, tin-plated copper base plate, and cloth output wire.
+To top it off, they were hand-wound to guarantee the best quality.

-The clean tones on the bridge position work great for traditional country and rockabilly, and can also be used for a rock context with the right pedal.
+The clean tones on the bridge position work great for traditional country and rockabilly, and can also be used for rock with the right pedal.

-This set of pickups is a good choice for those that want a traditional vintage tone from 1951.
-Folks that want a more powerful and modern Tele tone may want to look elsewhere.
+This set of pickups is a good choice for those wanting a traditional vintage tone from 1951.
+Folks after a more powerful and modern Tele tone may want to look elsewhere.

 Clean vintage tone without the noise.

 A great set of active pickups co-designed with guitar great Greg Koch.
 With these Fishman Fluence pickups, you get two authentic vintage voices with none of the noise of vintage teles.